suziebrown1/nic-roll/README.md

 Just another browser extension for caging unsuspecting colleagues.

- - Randomly replaces 10% of all links in webpages to go to Nic Cage-related URLs.
+Randomly replaces links in webpages to go to Nic Cage-related URLs.